sh4k3n/RakNet/README.md

 Issues and deviations from RakNet
 -----------------------------------------
-- Currently no support for sending large files (> 128KB)
 - Supports only "unreliable" and "reliable ordered" messaging.
 	- For reliable unordered data use "reliable ordered" messaging, but send messages in different channels, when they do not have to be in order
 	- It should be trivial to create own protocol for "unreliable with ack" type of messaging